aniketgm/MyNotesApp/README.md

 ## My Notes App

-* This is a Django App used for doing DevOps Stuff like building, testing, deploying.
+* This is a Django App used for doing DevOps Stuff like building, testing, deploying, etc..